From See to Shield: ML-Assisted Fine-Grained Access Control for Visual Data: Proposed Architecture

 \subsection{AccessPolicy Module}

 The AccessPolicy module forms the backbone of our system's privacy and access control framework.
 It receives the sensitivity group definitions (i.e., the thresholds for each group), the roles defined by the system administrator, and a list of authorized users with their associated attributes.
-This module is responsible for: This module is responsible for:
+This module is responsible for:

 \begin{enumerate} \item Defining the policies for each sensitivity group. \item Generating all cryptographic keys required by the system. \item Providing the CryptoCore Module with the defined policies and the symmetric keys required to perform the encryption of sensitive data.